Services or capabilities described in Amazon Web Services documentation might vary by Region. To see the differences applicable to the China Regions,

 than one user at a time.

-Use the following procedures to add or remove an Amazon Managed Microsoft AD user to a group or group to
+Use the following procedures to manage group membership for Amazon Managed Microsoft AD users and groups

 Adding a user to a group